 What is a MRI scan?

-It has the advantage that it does not require radiation but it does require your child to lie still for between 30-60 minutes.
+A MRI of the heart has the advantage that it does not require radiation but it does require your child to lie still for between 30-60 minutes.
 This means that for children below 6 years of age a general anaesthetic is usually required.
 Older children usually are able to undergo the procedure.
 The video links below are often helpful for families.

 Why is a MRI test done?